backstreetbrogrammer/31_AdvancedConcurrency/README.md

 - No object can be returned
 - No exception can be raised

-We need to know if there was any exception raised by the task and also we may need flexibility to get a value returned from the task.
+We need to know if there was any exception raised by the task, and also we may need flexibility to get a value returned from the task.

 In Java 1.5 release, new `Callable` interface was introduced: